Decentralized Adversarial Training over Graphs: Analysis in (strongly-)convex environments

 {Contrary to the traditional analysis of decentralized learning algorithms \cite{sayed2014adaptation, ChenS15, YuanLY16}, which relies heavily on the gradient-Lipschitz conditions of the risk functions $J_k(w)$, adversarial perturbations introduce a challenge.
 Specifically, the gradients of the risks in \eqref{jk} are now affine Lipschitz, as demonstrated in \eqref{affine_l_2}, due to the additional term $O(\epsilon)$.
 Consequently, the traditional analysis methods are not directly applicable in this setting.} This fact motivates adjustments to the convergence arguments.
 A similar situation arises, for example, when we study the convergence of decentralized learning under non-smooth losses and clean environments --- see \cite{ying2018performance2,sayed_2023}.

-{To enable the convergence analysis of decentralized learning under the affine Lipschitz condition in the strongly-convex environment, the authors of \cite{ying2018performance2} assume that the initial distance of all agents’ models, i.e., $\boldsymbol{w}_{k,0}$, from the global minimizer are bounded.
+To enable the convergence analysis of decentralized learning under the affine Lipschitz condition in the strongly-convex environment, the authors of \cite{ying2018performance2} assume that the initial distance of all agents’ models, i.e., $\boldsymbol{w}_{k,0}$, from the global minimizer are bounded.
 This assumption allows them to prove that the distance between the models of all agents and the global minimizer remains bounded throughout the training process.
-However, their proof holds only in homogeneous settings, where the minimizers of all local risk functions are identical.
+However, their argument assumes a homogeneous setting, where the minimizers of all local risk functions are identical.
 In this work, we extend the analysis to heterogeneous settings, where the minimizers of local risk functions may differ.
-To do so, we introduce the following assumption, which requires the network heterogeneity is not extreme.}
+To do so, we introduce the following assumption, which requires the network heterogeneity is not extreme.

 \begin{assumption} (\textbf{Bounded gradient disagreement}) For any pair of agents $k$ and $\ell$, the squared gradient disagreements are uniformly bounded on average, namely, for any $w$, it holds that